-- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in laboratories or during physical education. - A student's appearance, including dress and hygiene, must not disrupt the educational process or compromise standards of health and safety.
+• Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images.

+- Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in laboratories or during physical education. - A student's appearance, including dress and hygiene, must not disrupt the educational process or compromise standards of health and safety.
 The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
-Students who disrupt the educational process or compromise standards of health and safety must modify their appearance.

-- Expected student attire should include shirts with sleeves covering the entire torso and shoulders, skirts (no tube skirts), dresses with shoulders covered, pants, jeans, or shorts that extend to at least fingertip length.
+The school will not prohibit students from wearing or accessorizing the student's graduation attire with items associated with the student's cultural, ethnic, or religious identity or any other protected characteristic or category identified in the Illinois Human Rights Act.
+Students who disrupt the educational process or compromise standards of health and safety must modify their appearance. - Expected student attire should include shirts with sleeves covering the entire torso and shoulders, skirts (no tube skirts), dresses with shoulders covered, pants, jeans, or shorts that extend to at least mid-thigh.
 When wearing leggings (including knit jeggings) and yoga pants, the top or shirt must cover the pelvic region and buttocks.
-No student may have skin exposing holes or sheer fabric above fingertip length.
-Excessive holes in number and/or size are not appropriate and will not be permitted. - The length of shorts or skirts must be at least as long as the student's finger tips. - Appropriate footwear must be worn at all times.
+No student may have skin exposing holes or sheer fabric above midthigh length.
+Excessive holes in number and/or size are not appropriate and will not be permitted. - The length of shorts or skirts must be at least to mid-thigh. - Appropriate footwear must be worn at all times.
 Student safety must be considered when selecting the proper footwear.
 Footwear such as flip-flops or extremely high-heels may present a danger to a student's safety, and a student may be asked to change footwear.
 NO FLIP FLOPS WILL BE PERMITTED FOR OUTDOOR RECESS. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.